 The Community Foundation maintains its net assets without donor restrictions in accordance with original donor intent at the time of contribution.
 These classifications include amounts established as scholarship funds, field-of-interest funds, donor advised funds and designated funds.

-NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued) Endowment spending policy:
+NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued) Net assets (continued):